DanoPTT/CellBalancer_Attiny/README.md

 # CellBalancer_Attiny
-Battery cell balancer based on Attiny
+Battery cell balancer based on Attiny with communication.